jsoysouvanh/Refureku/README.md

 Here is a non-exhaustive list of Refureku library features:
 - Easy to integrate in a software like a game engine
-- Reflect namespaces, structs, classes, enums, member methods (static or not) and member fields (static or not)
+- Reflect namespaces, structs, classes, methods, fields, variables, functions, enums and enum values
 - Support structs/classes with or without inheritance (multiple inheritance supported)
 - Can look for a struct/class, enum, field or method by name, with additional filtering parameters
-- Method call with any arguments and any return type (public, protected, private, virtual, override)
+- Function/Method call with any arguments and any return type (public, protected, private, virtual, override)
-- Field get/set any data of any type (public, protected, private)
+- Variable/Field get/set any data of any type (public, protected, private)
 - Know at runtime if an instance of a reflected struct/class inherits or is the base of another reflected struct/class
-- Arbitrary properties (like tags) on any entity (namespace, struct, class, field, method, enum, enum value)
+- Arbitrary properties (like tags) on any entity
 - Reflection metadata is regenerated only when a file changes
 - Can instantiate any objects just from an archetype (which is obtainable by name or id), with arbitrary parameters
 - Know at compile-time if a struct/class is reflected or not (can be combined with if constexpr expression)